daphne-eu/daphne/doc/Config.md

 # Configuration - Getting Information from the User

-The behavior of the DAPHNE system can be influenced by the user by means of a cascading configuration mechanism.
+The behavior of DAPHNE can be influenced by the user by means of a cascading configuration mechanism.
 There is a set of options that can be passed from the user to the system.
 These options are collected in the `DaphneUserConfig` ([src/api/cli/DaphneUserConfig.h](/src/api/cli/DaphneUserConfig.h)).
 The cascade consists of the following steps: